 Rugged Coastlines, beautiful beaches and abundant wildlife; your Kangaroo Island getaway will be an experience you will never forget.
-Whether you are camping on Kangaroo Island of staying in a luxury eco villa there is something for everyone.
+Whether you are camping or staying in a luxury eco villa there is something to suit everyone.

 Mention KI to a South Australian and one of the first things they’ll do is talk about the cost of getting there.
 More than once I’ve heard that for the distance, Backstairs Passage is the dearest ferry crossing in the world.
 It could explain the attempts to kayak and swim there.
 Sure, during peak season with a van, car and passengers it’s not a cheap exercise.
 But, if going to KI is a one-off adventure for you, it will be money well spent.

 If you’re travelling light there is also a regular air service to the island.
 But as most travel guides will tell you, if you’re going to KI for a bit of sightseeing a vehicle is a must.
 It’s Australia’s third largest island behind Tasmania and Melville Island.

 On a good day the Sealink ferry ride is a relaxing 45 minute journey, barely long enough for a beverage and muffin.
 But watch out, the water between KI and Cape Jervis can get interesting.
 For our trip to the island, it was a breezy day with a few white caps and boy did we rock and roll!
 Standing up unsupported was a challenge at times.
 The vans and campers in the hold had a sway going on too.
 If you’re susceptible to a little motion sickness take a Kwell to be safe.